-Start your journey to become a pharmacy practitioner with the Doctorate in Pharmacy (PharmD) in Temple’s School of Pharmacy.
-The PharmD Program will allow you to take the North American Pharmacist Licensure Examination (NAPLEX), a required test in the process to earn your pharmacist license.
-Through dynamic curriculum, the 104- to 108 credit-hour degree program will prepare you for the NAPLEX and for professional pharmaceutical practice in academic, clinical, governmental and industrial settings.
+Start your journey to becoming a pharmacist with the Doctor of Pharmacy (PharmD) at Temple University’s School of Pharmacy.
+The PharmD program prepares you to take the North American Pharmacist Licensure Examination (NAPLEX) and the Multistate Pharmacy Jurisprudence Examination (MPJE), which are required examinations in the process to earn your pharmacist license.
+Through a dynamic curriculum, students prepare for pharmacy practice in a variety of settings, including academic, clinical, community, public health and the pharmaceutical industry.

-Over four years, you’ll participate in clerkship rotations, dynamic coursework, labs and small group recitations.
-Through these experiential methods, you’ll develop the skills necessary to be a successful pharmacist in both practice and the work environment.
+Over four years, you’ll participate in shadow experiences, introductory and advanced pharmacy practice experiences (known as IPPE and APPE), dynamic coursework, labs and small group recitations.
+Through these experiential methods, you’ll develop the skills necessary to be a successful pharmacist.

-Midway through the PharmD Program you’ll tailor your educational experience to best fit your personal and professional needs.
-During your third year, you’ll be able to customize your PharmD through an elective track in advanced clinical practice, business, clinical trials or drug safety.
-For your fourth-year rotations, you’ll have the opportunity to explore new and non-traditional practices of pharmacy around the globe at affiliated sites and in missionary rotations.
+Midway through the PharmD program, students tailor their educational experience to best align with their personal and professional needs.
+During their third year, students can customize their degree through an elective track in advanced clinical practice, business, clinical trials management or medication safety.
+For their fourth-year clinical rotations, students explore new and nontraditional areas of pharmacy practice in and around the city of Philadelphia, around the globe at affiliated sites, and within international pharmacy missionary rotations.

-The PharmD is a professional degree for those who want to become practicing pharmacists in neighborhood pharmacies.
-The Pharmaceutical Sciences PhD is designed for those who want to pursue a career in research.
+The PharmD is a professional degree for students who want to become practicing pharmacists in a variety of settings.
+The Pharmaceutical Sciences PhD is designed for students who want to pursue a career in pharmaceutical research.